Spring Break on a British Virgin Islands Flotilla Cruise

 - Double per person sharing a cabin – $2400

-A 30% deposit is required when you sign up.
+Payment Terms: A 30% deposit is required when you sign up.
 Final payment plus the $300 per person security deposit is required by November 1, 2017.
-New purchases November 1 or after require full payment and security deposit.
+New purchases November 1 or after require full payment and the security deposit.
 Cancellations received prior to November 1 – all monies paid are refunded less a $400 cancellation and handling fee.
 After November 1, no refunds for cancellations or transfers to another Offshore Sailing School activity.
 Please buy trip insurance to avoid any loss of monies should an emergency occur that causes you to cancel.

 If you gather friends, or family to sail as a unit on one of the boats in the fleet, special pricing is below.
 The group must book and pay in full for the entire boat charter package when the reservation is made and there are no refunds or transfers allowed.
 Please buy trip insurance to avoid any loss of monies should an emergency occur that causes you to cancel.